ericwbailey/ericwbailey.website/source/writing/how-I-grew-the-a11y-project-to-10k-followers-on-twitter.md

 And that’s it.

 There’s no hustle or hacks.
-I don’t buy followers, glom onto hashtags, do auto-followbacks, or other gross growthhack bullshit.
+I don’t buy followers, glom onto hashtags, do auto-followbacks, or other gross growthhack nonsense.
 I don’t run polls, do mass @mentions, or ask open-ended narcissist-bait questions.

 Every Sunday I plug posts for the week into [Buffer](https://buffer.com/) from a list I keep.
 I try to do a mix of technical and social, new and old information, news and perspective, and known and unknown authors.